How to Write a SEPA Comment

 Under WAC 197-11-330, “significant” means “a reasonable likelihood of more than a moderate adverse impact on environmental quality.”
 The responsible official considers several factors:

 Factor (d) is important here.
-Jupiter Power has not disclosed the battery chemistry, the fire suppression system type, the emergency response plan, or the atmospheric dispersion characteristics at this site.
+Jupiter Power has not committed to a battery chemistry (stating it is “expected to be lithium ion (LFP) or sodium ion”), has not disclosed the fire suppression system type, the emergency response plan, or the atmospheric dispersion characteristics at this site.
 When the developer hasn’t provided enough information to evaluate impacts, the responsible official cannot responsibly issue a DNS.

 What makes a comment effective